-- Sex – never introduce 2 or more males
+- Sex – Never introduce 2 or more males to each other.

-If these criteria are met, bearded dragons can be introduced and may even live safely together, but this may not always be the best choice for your pets.
-We are going to cover all the basics of what you need to know below as we break it down into more detail below.
+If the above criteria are met, bearded dragons can be introduced and may even live safely together, but this may not always be the best choice for them.
+We are going to cover all the basics of what you need to know as we break them down into more detail below.

 Cautions for Housing Bearded Dragons Together

 While we will mostly focus on how you can successfully introduce and house bearded dragons together, there are some negatives to this that you should note before moving ahead any further.

 Bearded dragons are not known for their ability to cohabitate together.
 They are actually very solitary creatures and are not known to desire companionship with other dragons.

 The negative aspects that you will want to be wary of before embarking on this process, include:

 - Bearded dragons are known to compete for food, basking spots, water and space

 - There is not a certain stage of life that is best for introducing bearded dragons.
 Babies and juveniles can fight for food and space.
 Beardies that grow at different rates can lead to bullying, stress, and even injury.

 - Fighting or aggression is common amongst bearded dragons that hit puberty.